Neighborhood E-Bike Share Launch Cost Calculator

 To convert this annual revenue target into a breakeven monthly subscription per household, the calculator divides by member households and months:

-Breakeven subscription = R ÷ (member households × 12)
+Breakeven subscription = R รท (member households x 12)

-In plain language, your monthly subscription has to be high enough that, when multiplied by the number of participating households over a full year, it covers:
+In plain language, your monthly subscription has to be high enough that, when multiplied by the number of participating households over a full year, it covers the portion of your up-front investment you want to recover this year, all ongoing maintenance and administration, and a reserve buffer that keeps the program resilient rather than reactive.

 Interpreting the Results and Adjusting Your Plan